oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-branch-in-tfs-aka-tfvc/rule.md

 [[goodExample]]
 | ![ Good Example: Release Branching - always develop on the trunk, but create a new branch each time you release. ](branch-good.jpg)

-This means that all developers are continually integrating all their code, branching is rare, but you always have access to your released version in case bug fixes or small mods are required.
+This means th​at all developers are continually integrating all their code, branching is rare, but you always have access to your released version in case bug fixes or small mods are required.
 (Image from [http://paulhammant.com/blog/branch\_by\_abstraction.html](http://paulhammant.com/blog/branch_by_abstraction.html)